 How To Survive Depression

-Everyone is different, so different people will find different things help them.
+Everyone is different, so different people will find different things to help them.
 The following is what has personally helped me the most to get out of depression.

 Because I’ve had two noticeable bouts of depression in my life, I’ve found the same thing helping to pull me out of it, both times.
 I believe to survive depression, you need to have a network.
 For me, it’s been my family and friends.
 Sure enough, I was taking antidepressants for years, but they only did so much.
 I personally didn’t want to rely on meds my whole life, and so I came off them.
 (Remember to consult your doctor if you’re planning on doing this.)
-The same applies for other forms of treatment, for your depression, such as medical marijuana for instance.
+The same applies to other forms of treatment, for your depression, such as medical marijuana for instance.
 The chances are you will have a medical marijuana card for this – if it runs out, you will need to renew it (you can learn about MMJ card renewal here) but if you decide you want to come off it, then discuss this with your doctor first.

 My network has been everything.
 Breaking down that barrier, and talking to family and friends about how I was feeling was the one thing that got me out of my head when I was depressed.
-It didn’t magically make me not depressed, but in time, externalising the feelings helped to put me back on the right path.
+It didn’t magically make me depressed, but in time, externalising the feelings helped to put me back on the right path.

 A lot of times, being able to initially talk is the hardest part.
 When you start to realise your depression isn’t as uncommon as you may have been thinking, you get a little hope for yourself.
 It might be beneficial for individuals to seek help from Cognitive Behavioural Therapy, which is offered by specialists like Kim Fisher CBT and is a leading form of talking treatment that can help you gain an insight into how your beliefs, attitude and thoughts can affect your mental health, and how you feel.